 Please consider making a tax-deductible contribution today and supporting the organizations funded by the Ramsey County Bar Foundation and future lawyers who will make a difference.
 All contributors will be acknowledged in the Barrister.

 2019 Foundation grants will be awarded in April.
 Applications are due by 4:00 p.m. on February 28.
 For more information, contact Cheryl Dalby at 651.222.0846.

 Law Student Scholarships

 The Ramsey County Bar Foundation offers a scholarship of up to $6,000 to a law student who attends a Minnesota law school and who is a member of a group traditionally under-represented in the legal profession (including race, sex, ethnicity, sexual orientation or disability).
 The applicant must be a current law student with a record of academic or professional achievement and must display leadership qualities through past work experience, community involvement or student activities.

 In 2017, seven local law students received scholarships from the foundation as recommended by the RCBA Diversity Committee.
-Applications for the 2018 scholarship will be accepted in February, 2018.
+Applications for the 2018 scholarship are due Friday, February 16.

 Major Fundraising Events